 Beth Hildenbrand is an up-and-coming clarinetist and music educator.
-She graduated with academic honors from Illinois State University in 2014 with degrees in Music Education and Music Performance, and obtained a Master of Music Performance degree in 2016, also from Illinois State.
-Throughout her seven years at ISU, Beth consistently placed among the top in the clarinet studio and performed extensively as the principal clarinetist, as an E-flat clarinetist, and as a bass clarinetist in ISU’s most prestigious ensembles.
-She has given several solo performances and recitals, performed in master classes and private lessons for renowned clarinet pedagogues, and performed in numerous, award-winning recordings within the ISU Wind Symphony.
-Currently, she performs as a first clarinetist within the Prairie Wind Ensemble, a professional group based out of Peoria, IL.
-Additionally, she collaborates with musicians in the Bloomington-Normal area, specializing in performances of new music.
+She holds a master’s degree in Music Performance, as well as Bachelor of Music Education and Performance degrees from Illinois State University.
+Throughout her seven years at ISU, Beth consistently placed among the top in Dr. David Gresham’s clarinet studio and performed extensively as the principal clarinetist, as an E-flat clarinetist, and as a bass clarinetist within the university’s most prestigious ensembles.
+Currently, she performs as a first clarinetist within the Prairie Wind Ensemble, a professional group based out of Peoria, IL, and she also performs regularly with ensembles at Illinois Wesleyan University.

 Along with her life as a performing musician, Beth is a highly dedicated music educator.
 She is licensed to teach K-12 music courses in the State of Illinois and was the teaching assistant for the clarinet studio during her master’s degree.
-For the past eleven years, Beth has maintained a small but dedicated studio of clarinetists and saxophonists.
-She is an avid clarinet pedagogue, and she regularly teaches clarinet master classes, sectionals, and has adjudicated clarinet auditions for music camps, honor bands, and contests.
+For the past twelve years, Beth has maintained a dedicated studio of clarinetists and saxophonists.
+She is an avid clarinet pedagogue, and she regularly teaches clarinet master classes and sectionals at schools and festivals in Central Illinois, and has adjudicated clarinet auditions for music camps, honor bands, and contests.
 She is a member of the International Clarinet Association, the College Music Society, and the National Association for Music Education.

 Beth teaches clarinet and bass clarinet to students of all ages and all levels ranging from beginner through advanced college undergraduate.
-She has taught students who have placed highly within their respective schools’ music programs, students who were selected to perform in honor bands, and students who pursued collegiate degrees in music.
-Beth is excited to share her passion for music-making with clarinet students!
+Lessons focus on proper tone production, building and improving technique through various methods, practice technique, and preparation for auditions.
+Beth has taught students who have placed highly within their respective schools’ music programs, students who were selected to perform in honor bands, and students who pursued collegiate degrees in music.

 Brett Thole is a saxophone performer and educator in the Bloomington-Normal area.
 He holds a Bachelors of Music in Saxophone performance from Illinois State University, and is currently continuing his education there as the saxophone Graduate Assistant.
 Brett is a student of Dr. Paul Nolen, and prior to attending ISU he studied with Adrianne Honnold.
 Throughout his time at ISU, Brett has consistently placed in the top ensembles for both Jazz and Concert Bands.
 He also was selected to participate in the Symphony Orchestra when they performed works involving saxophone.
 Brett has performed in several recitals and masterclasses with world renowned saxophonists.
 Being a member of the North American Saxophone Alliance (NASA), he attended and competed in the 2010 conference in Athens, GA.
 As a member of the Viridian Sax Quartet, he advanced to the regional round of the Music Teachers National Association chamber competition in 2013.
 He also was a semifinalist with this quartet for the NASA conference at the University of Illinois in 2014.
 Brett appeared as a soloist with the Illinois State University Wind Symphony after winning the Band Concerto Competition in 2013.
 In addition to his academic performing, Brett is also a member of the Heartland Jazz Orchestra and is often asked to perform for musicals at Illinois Wesleyan University.